Stripe Managed Risk

 The fees for Stripe Managed Risk depend on the economic model:

-- Revenue share: For connected accounts where the platform uses a revenue share economic model for payments processing, including Standard accounts, Stripe Managed Risk is included at no additional cost.
+- Revenue share: For connected accounts where the platform uses a revenue share economic model for payments processing, including Standard accounts, we include Stripe Managed Risk at no additional cost.

 - Buy rate: For connected accounts where the platform uses a buy-rate economic model, including Express and Custom accounts, Stripe Managed Risk fees depend on the pricing arrangements:

-- Listed pricing: For platforms that pay listed pricing for payments processing and Connect fees, Stripe Managed Risk is included at no additional cost.
+- Listed pricing: For platforms that pay listed pricing for payments processing and Connect fees, we include Stripe Managed Risk at no additional cost.

-- Negotiated pricing: For platforms with negotiated pricing for either payments processing or Connect fees, Stripe Managed Risk involves additional fees.
+- Negotiated pricing: For platforms with negotiated pricing for either payments processing or Connect fees, Stripe Managed Risk incurs additional fees.
 For more information, contact Stripe Sales.